csabapalfi/robust-javascript/README.md

 }
 ```

-But be careful as simply verifying a name is available and has the correct type is not always enough.
+But be careful as simply verifying a name is available and has the correct type is not always enough:

     * some browsers might have partial support for an API
     * security and privacy preferences might limit some APIs
     * each API could deal with error handling in a different way

+### Type errors

+TypeError is thrown when you try to do something with a value that its type doesn't support.

+Trying to use the call operator `()` on something that's not a function (e.g. `undefined` or anything else): `TypeError: x is not a function` ( e.g. browser doesn't support API we're trying to call as a function
+or script defining user-defined function was not loaded)

+Trying to redefine a const: `TypeError: Assignment to constant variable.`

+Trying to add a property to an Object that was `Object.seal`ed.

+Trying overwrite properties on an Object that `Object.freeze`ed.

+Lint, test, use and editor with static code analysis.